sourcegraph/about/blogposts/2021/continuous_delivery.md

 That doubly applies when you consider how many different customers have customized their deployments and environments.
 While you can make it somewhat easier by building those variations into your test matrix, as a general rule, the more variations and customizations a customer has, the harder the upgrade process will be.

 Keep in mind that release anxiety doesn’t only apply to you–it applies to your customers.
 If your releases cause anxiety among your team–the people who know the product best–then the release and upgrade process probably causes anxiety amongst your customers, too.
-They might have to rely on customer support and otherwise take a lot of time to upgrade.
+They might have to rely on your customer support team and otherwise take a lot of time to upgrade.

 If it’s too costly, both in terms of anxiety and effort, they might think twice about upgrading to the next release.
 One solution to this is a [managed instance plan](https://docs.sourcegraph.com/admin/install/managed).